 - Drawings (in duplicate)

 Read more about intellectual property protection optionss for plants in our article “Can You Patent a Plant?“

 Licensed Patent Application Writing Attorney Available Online

-Invention confidentiality.
+Note our policy on invention confidentiality.
 Invention disclosures to patent practitioners are covered by client controlled privilege.